Best K Names for Boys

 This surname belonging to renowned Mexican painter Frida Kahlo makes a striking choice for a boy.
 Kahlo is surprisingly German in origin, which makes more sense knowing that Frida was born to a German father.
 Kahlo is truly unisex, given to roughly equal numbers of boys and girls each year.

-Kai.
 With use in Hawaiian, Japanese, Mandarin, Navajo, Maori, Swahili, and Persian (and more), names don’t get much more global than Kai.
-In the Top 100 in several English-speaking countries (plus Number 177 in the US and 48 on Nameberry), Kai feels both mainstream and slightly offbeat.
-Jennifer Connelly used it for her son.
+In the Top 100 in several English-speaking countries (plus Number 177 in the US and 48 on Nameberry), cool-guy Kai feels both mainstream and slightly offbeat.
+Kai has several attractive long forms, including also-Hawaiian Kainoa.

-Killian.
-The last Irish entrant on this list, Killian may seem divisive at first, but he actually moved up about 250 places in the US between 2010 and 2014!
+Another Irish entrant on this list, Killian may seem divisive at first, but he is rising fast!
 Killian is also in the Top 100 in Ireland and Germany.
 Actor Cillian Murphy shows how wearable this name can be, and the K spelling makes pronunciation more intuitive.